 Throughout my scientific career, I have worked on terrestrial (both above- and belowground), marine, and freshwater systems in temperate, boreal, and tropical biomes.
 Over the years, I have conducted extensive field surveys, in-situ mesocosm experiments, laboratory experiments, and ecological synthesis.
 Biodiversity-ecosystem functioning theory, food-web theory, metabolic theory and ecological stoichiometry theory form the theoretical background for most of my work.

-Curriculum Vitae (short)from 11/2018 | PostDoc with Prof. Dr. Nico Eisenhauer at iDiv and Leipzig University |
+11/2018 - 04/2023 | PostDoc with Prof. Dr. Nico Eisenhauer at iDiv and Leipzig University |

 02/2017 - 10/2018 | PostDoc with Prof. Dr. Markus Fischer at the University of Bern & Dr. Pete Manning at the BiK-F in Frankfurt |